The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 A casual wedding dress code is similar to business casual in a workplace.
 Basically, you should be dressed a bit nicer than average, but there’s no need to spend a ton of money on a suit or expensive gown.
 For men, dress pants or even chinos and a dress shirt is acceptable.
 For women, anything from a cocktail dress to a pantsuit is appropriate.

 You don’t need a floor-length gown for a casual wedding.
-Something like this glamorous Black Halo mini dress would be more appropriate.
-Go matchy-matchy with a pair of red sandals, to help make the flowers pop and an on-trend translucent clutch.
+Something like this easy cotton midi dress would be more appropriate.
+Glam it up with a pair of sexy sandals and pearl-studded earrings.

 Keep it simple the next time you dress for a casual wedding.
-One of the most effective ways to look great within the parameters is to wear a patterned button-up like this one from Banana Republic.
+One of the most effective ways to look great within the parameters is to wear a collared shirt with short sleeves and a fun print.
 It has the dressed-up look of an Oxford shirt mixed with the “ready to party” feeling of a Hawaiian shirt.

 Tropical Attire Wedding Dress Code